department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 - A section where you can record the personal information your family members will need and the location of important documents, like your birth certificate or will

  [Plan ahead using the VA Survivors and Burial Benefits Kit (PDF)](https://www.cem.va.gov/cem/docs/factsheets/Planning_Legacy_Booklet.pdf)

+ **Note:** If you decide not to use this Burial Benefits Kit, make sure your family knows your final wishes for burial and memorial honors and the location of your discharge papers to establish eligibility.